Protecting Our Community

 Masks, Physical Distancing, and Cleaning

-A facial covering, such as a disposable mask or reusable cloth face covering, must be worn by everyone on campus in all areas except for private, single-occupancy offices, private residence rooms, or while eating or drinking.
+A facial covering, such as a disposable mask or reusable cloth face covering, must be worn by all staff, faculty and students while inside campus buildings except for private, single-occupancy offices, private residence rooms, or while eating or drinking.
 An appropriate facial covering is one that provides full coverage of your nose and mouth.
-Appropriate use of facial coverings is critical in minimizing risks to you and others.
-However, please note that wearing a facial covering is not a substitute for physical distancing.
+Facial coverings are not required outdoors for people who are fully vaccinated, but are still recommended for anyone who is not fully vaccinated.

 Anyone coming to campus will be expected to comply with the Physical Distancing, Face Coverings, and Hygiene Policy.